jbeich/platform_external_avb/README.md

   machine whereby **RESTART** is used by default and when the `AVB_SLOT_VERIFY_FLAGS_RESTART_CAUSED_BY_HASHTREE_CORRUPTION` is passed to `avb_slot_verify()` the mode transitions to **EIO**.
-When a new OS has been detected the device transitions back to the **RESTART** mode.
-    + To do this persistent storage is needed - specifically this means that the passed in `AvbOps` will need to have the `read_persistent_value()` and `write_persistent_value()` operations implemented.
-The name of the persistent value used is **avb.managed_verity_mode** and 32 bytes of storage is needed.

-* `AVB_HASHTREE_ERROR_MODE_LOGGING` means that errors will be logged and corrupt data may be returned to applications.
-This mode should be used for **ONLY** diagnostics and debugging.
-It cannot be used unless verification errors are allowed.

-The value passed in `hashtree_error_mode` is essentially just passed on through to the HLOS through the the `androidboot.veritymode`, `androidboot.veritymode.managed`, and `androidboot.vbmeta.invalidate_on_error`
+When a new OS has been The value passed in `hashtree_error_mode` is essentially just passed on through to the HLOS through the the `androidboot.veritymode`, `androidboot.veritymode.managed`, and `androidboot.vbmeta.invalidate_on_error`